Divorce after separation

 What you can do next and how LawConnect can help

-1. Review your circumstances to confirm that your marriage has broken down irretrievably
+1. People often review their circumstances to consider whether their marriage has broken down irretrievably.

-2. Calculate your separation date and mark when you will be eligible to apply for divorce
+2. People often work out their separation date and consider when they may become eligible to apply for divorce.

-5. Identify your property and financial assets to prepare for potential property settlement discussions
+5. People often look into their property and financial assets in relation to a property settlement after separation.

 How LawConnect can help

-Divorce and separation are significant life events that often require clarity on legal requirements and available options.
-Many people feel uncertain about what counts as separation, how to gather proof of separation, or what happens after a divorce application is lodged.
+Divorce and separation are significant life events, and people often look for clarity on legal requirements and available options.
+Many people feel uncertain about what counts as separation, how proof of separation is generally established, or what happens after a divorce application is lodged.

 LawConnect provides personalised legal information through our AI legal assistant.
-You can ask questions about separation requirements, the 12 month separation period, parenting arrangements, property settlement, or other aspects of your situation, and receive guidance tailored to help you understand the general legal landscape.
+People can ask questions about separation requirements, the 12 month separation period, parenting arrangements, property settlement, or other aspects of a situation, and receive general information about the legal landscape.

 Our AI assistant is designed to help you understand legal concepts and explore options that may be available.
 However, only a licensed lawyer can provide legal advice specific to your individual circumstances.
 If your situation is complex, involves children, or requires formal legal advice about your divorce application or property settlement, we can connect you with a family lawyer who specialises in divorce and separation matters.